Updated January 2017.

 Optimising Your Raspberry Pi Desktop

 First of all, you will need to determine how much memory you wish to apportion to graphics.
-You can do this on the first boot of your Raspberry Pi or in the configuration menu later on, accessed by opening the command line and entering raspi-config.
-Next, head to the Advanced section, where Memory Split is the third option in the menu.
+You can do this on the first boot of your Raspberry Pi or in the configuration menu later on, accessed by opening the command line and entering raspi-config where you should use the keys to navigate to memory_split.
+Alternatively, find the Raspberry Pi Configuration via the desktop menu in Preferences.

 Best Apps for a Desktop Pi